leanprover/logic_and_proof_lean3/classical_reasoning.rst

 Exercises
 ---------

 #.
 Show how to derive the proof-by-contradiction rule from the law of the excluded middle, using the other rules of natural deduction.
+In other words, assume you have a proof of :math:`\bot` from :math:`\neg A`.
+Using :math:`A \vee \neg A` as a hypothesis, but *without* using the rule RAA, show how you can go on to derive :math:`A`.

 #.
 Give a natural deduction proof of :math:`\neg (A \wedge B)` from :math:`\neg A \vee \neg B`.
 (You do not need to use proof by contradiction.)